Blydenburgh History, Family Crest & Coats of Arms

 The surname Blydenburgh was first found in Oxfordshire, where the Hundredorum Rolls of 1273 included some of the first records of the family.
 Walter de Bladone, Agnes de Bladene and Hugh de Bladene were all listed in the rolls as holding lands there at that time.

-Important Dates for the Blydenburgh family
+Early History of the Blydenburgh family

 This web page shows only a small excerpt of our Blydenburgh research.
 Another 50 words (4 lines of text) covering the years 1698, 1780, 1742, 1747, 1680, 1746, 1696, 1697, 1746 and 1665 are included under the topic Early Blydenburgh History in all our PDF Extended History products and printed products wherever possible.